igorkulman/coding-journal/content/post/2017-03-14-using-data-binding-in-ios.md

 ## Conclusion

 I think data binding is a great concept that makes your code more declarative, more elegant and much simpler.
 It has been widely used in the Microsoft platforms with XAML, now it is also available in Android so it is time that iOS developers make a mental switch from delegates and start programming in a more declarative and reactive way.
 It is definitely worth it.

+If you want a more complex example of MVVM and binding, check out my [iOS sample app on Github](https://github.com/igorkulman/iOSSampleApp).